How to Start a Church the Right Way

 Initially there was great relief because the church did not “legally exist” and therefore, it could not be sued.
 The relief, however, was short lived as all 15 members of the “non existent” church found themselves on the court docket, being sued for $300,000.00.

-The right approach to church planting
+The right approach to starting a church

 Although the above story is fictional, it is one that is all too common amongst new church plants.